ternaustralia/cmrset-examples/gee-examples/README.md

 ## Google Earth Engine Code Examples

-These code examples will demonstrate how you can access the <a href="https://developers.google.com/earth-engine/datasets/catalog/TERN_AET_CMRSET_LANDSAT_V2_2" target="_blank">CMRSET Landsat</a> actual evapotranspiration data product via the <a href="https://earthengine.google.com/" target="_blank">Google Earth Engine</a> catalog.
+These code examples demonstrate how you can access the <a href="https://developers.google.com/earth-engine/datasets/catalog/TERN_AET_CMRSET_LANDSAT_V2_2" target="_blank">CMRSET Landsat</a> actual evapotranspiration data product via the <a href="https://earthengine.google.com/" target="_blank">Google Earth Engine</a> catalog.

 The code examples are implemented in both:
 1. **Python** - in the form of <a href="https://jupyter.org/" target="_blank">Jupyter Notebooks</a>, and can be run in the cloud via <a href="https://colab.research.google.com/?utm_source=scs-index" target="_blank">Google Colab</a>